pulumi/docs/content/docs/intro/cloud-providers/kubernetes/_index.md

 success.

-Deploying [Pulumi Stacks][stack] in Kubernetes provides the capability to build out CI/CD and automation systems into your clusters, creating native support to manage your infrastructure alonside your Kubernetes workloads.
+Deploying [Pulumi Stacks][stack] in Kubernetes provides the capability to build out CI/CD and automation systems into your clusters, creating native support to manage your infrastructure alongside your Kubernetes workloads.

 [Get started][k8s-operator-cicd] with the Pulumi Kubernetes Operator in your CI/CD pipelines.